 This gradual buildup enables learners to develop a solid foundation in the language.
 Unlike other apps, such as Mondly, this natural progression enhances vocabulary development.

 In my opinion, Rosetta Stone is an excellent choice for visual learners and those seeking a more immersive approach to learning German.
-While eliminating English from the learning process can be challenging, it was highly effective.
+While eliminating English from the learning process can be challenging, it definitely speeds up your learning process.

 👉 Read Our Full Rosetta Stone German Review